aldebaran/qibuild/doc/source/hacking/design/python/overviews/parsing_toolchain_feeds.rst

 =======================

-Let's assume you have a cross-toolchain updated to http://example.com/packages/foo-ctc.tar.gz, a binary packge in http://example.com/packages/bar.tar.gz, and a xml feed looking like:
+Let's assume you have a cross-toolchain updated to http://example.com/packages/foo-ctc.tar.gz, a binary package in http://example.com/packages/bar.tar.gz, and an XML feed looking like:

 .. code-block:: xml